dfosterhill/matlab_class/scripts/week1/overview.md

      2

 and we recover the value assigned to a.
 Well, this is all nice, but in the real world, we are going to be doing a lot of complex analysis and computation, so we do NOT want to have to re-type things into the command line all the time.
 So, we can put commands into a ‘script,’ which is a simple text file, with a .m subscript.
-For example, consider the following
+For example, consider the following code, which I have already saved as a file (or 'script' or 'm-file') called [simple.m](https://github.com/dfosterhill/matlab_class/blob/main/scripts/week1/simple.m).

+%%%%%%
+%This is a really simple script
+% 2013 – D. Hill
+%%%%%%

+a=2
+b=3
+a*b
+%%%%%%

+If I type this text into the Matlab text editor, or any text editor and then save it as a file called ‘simple.m’ (w/o the quotes), I have just created a script.
+Note, in Matlab the % symbol is the comment symbol.
+Anything to the right of it (on that line) is not executed.
+So, to run this script, I simply navigate, in the Matlab window, to the folder where I saved it and then I type

+\>simple  (leave out the .m)

+When you do this, you should see the output:

+a =

+     2

+b =

+     3

+ans =

+     6

+So, you see that our two variables got defined and we did some simple math.
+Now, since this was a simple script the output was relatively uncluttered.
+However, in a real situation, we do NOT want all of the internal steps written out as screen output.
+So, you need to learn to love the semicolon.
+NOTE: the semicolon has many, many very important uses in Matlab.
+If you go back to [simple.m](https://github.com/dfosterhill/matlab_class/blob/main/scripts/week1/simple.m) and place semi-colons at the ends of the first two lines, i.e. do this:

+%%%%%%
+%This is a really simple script
+% 2013 – D. Hill
+%%%%%%

+a=2;
+b=3;
+a*b
+%%%%%%

+you will get the following output:

+ans =

+     6

+That's it for this week...welcome to the class...